RayKim3103/RayKim3103.github.io/about.md

 ## Projects
   2024 Fall

-    Computer System         : Modify the xv6 operating system, which does not support multi-threading, to include multi-threading features
+    Operating System        : Modify the xv6 operating system, which does not support multi-threading, to include multi-threading features

     Artificial Intelligence : Implementing a DNN with a ResNet architecture, a tree-structured classifier, and a regression model from scratch